reactome/search-indexer/README.md

 ## Installing SolR ##

 :warning: Execute script as root.
   * You may need to specify a Solr Password.
-Please write down - this is mandatory for reaching out the Solr Console Site.
+Please write it down - this is mandatory for reaching out the Solr Console Site.
   * Replace the default arguments if necessary...
-  * Escape special characters if they are present in the password e.g not4shar\&, use backslash.
+  * Escape special characters if they are present in the password e.g not4shar\\&, use backslash (\\).

 ```
 $> sudo ./setup-solr.sh -a -m <solr_pass>